github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 ### Installing packages from other organizations

 By default, you can only use {% data variables.product.prodname_registry %} packages from one organization.
-If you'd like to route package requests to multiple organizations and users, you can add additional lines to your _.npmrc_ file, replacing {% ifversion ghes or ghae %}`HOSTNAME` with the host name of {% data variables.location.product_location %} and {% endif %}`NAMESPACE` with the name of the personal account or organization {% ifversion packages-npm-v2 %}to which the package is scoped{% else %}that owns the repository containing the project{% endif %}.
+If you'd like to route package requests to multiple organizations and users, you can add additional lines to your `_.npmrc_ file`, replacing {% ifversion ghes or ghae %}`HOSTNAME` with the host name of {% data variables.location.product_location %} and {% endif %}`NAMESPACE` with the name of the personal account or organization {% ifversion packages-npm-v2 %}to which the package is scoped{% else %}that owns the repository containing the project{% endif %}.

 {% ifversion ghes %}
 If your instance has subdomain isolation enabled: